alttch/eva3/doc/sysapi.rst

 **Success responses:**

 * **200 OK** API call completed successfully
-* **201 Created** API call completed successfully, Response header *Location* contains uri to the newly created object
+* **201 Created** API call completed successfully, Response header *Location* contains either uri to the newly created object or resource is accessible by the effective request uri.
+For resources created with *PUT*, body contains either serialized resource object or resource type and id.
+* **202 Accepted** The server accepted command and will process it later.
 * **204 No Content** API call completed successfully, no content to return

 **Error error responses:**